intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

   If you want to put it manually, you can specify the signature of the translation function as a string or a string array.

+> [!IMPORTANT]
+>
+> `optimizeTranslationDirective` option is deprecated in v12, because `v-t` custom directive will be dropped in vue-i18n v12
+> This option will be supported with unplugin-vue-i18n v6.x (vue-i18n until v11)

 > [!WARNING]
 > About for manually signature, see the details [vue-i18n-extensions API docs](https://github.com/intlify/vue-i18n-extensions/blob/next/docs/%40intlify/vue-i18n-extensions-api.md#translationsignatures) and [usecase from vue-i18n-extensions PR](https://github.com/intlify/vue-i18n-extensions/pull/217/files#diff-3fb9543f91e011d4b0dc9beff44082fe1a99c9eab70c1afab23c3c34352b7c38R121-R200)